pecknigel/learning-resources/tenets.md

 Follow links.
 Sites like [MDN](https://developer.mozilla.org/) have extensive cross referencing.
 Mostly in the form of contextual links.

 Follow them!
 You don’t need to read the whole thing.
 Just scan it and read what’s useful.
+Then go back to where you were and keep going.

 ### Make Use of Learning Resources